 A Federal Court decision requires that all sharks caught within the Great Barrier Reef Marine Park must now be tagged and released alive within 24 hours of capture.
 At this time, the department cannot safely comply with these new conditions.

 As a result, shark control equipment has been removed from the Great Barrier Reef Marine Park.

-Shark control equipment has been removed completely from the following locations:
+Shark control equipment has been removed from the following beaches.